Rottweiler: Media portrayal

-The portrayal of Rottweilers as vicious or malevolently aggressive dogs in several fictional films and TV series, most notably in The Omen, along with sensationalist press coverage, has created a negative image of the breed.
+The Rottweiler is often portrayed in media as being dangerous or aggressive.

 Some films and television shows, such as Lethal Weapon 3, the 1998 film Half Baked, and the hit HBO show Entourage, have portrayed Rottweilers in a positive light.
 They are also featured in the children's book series Good Dog, Carl by Alexandra Day.

 In an event widely reported by the media, a two-year-old UK Rottweiler named Jake owned by Liz Maxted-Bluck was recognised for his bravery by the RSPCA.
 The dog was out walking with his owner when they heard screams.
 Jake chased off a man as he molested a woman on Hearsall Common, Coventry, in July 2009.
 He located the attacker and his victim in thick scrub, chased off the attacker, led his owner to the scene, then stood guard over the victim until the police arrived.
 The attacker was convicted of serious sexual assault and jailed for four years.
 Jake was nominated by police for the bravery award and medallion after the incident.
 Det.
 Con Clive Leftwich, from the Coventry police station, said: "From our point of view Jake the Rottweiler stopped a serious sexual assault from becoming even worse."